Saudi Visa for US Citizens

 U.S. citizens are eligible to obtain a visa-on-arrival at Saudi ports of entry.
 However, we advise you to apply online, prior to traveling to Saudi Arabia, for a Saudi e-visa, in order to avoid airport lines and possible delays.

-No, U.S. citizens are required to hold a Saudi visa in order to enter Saudi Arabia.
+Yes, U.S. citizens are required to hold a Saudi visa in order to enter Saudi Arabia.
 Americans are eligible to apply online for a Saudi e-visa and can do so in 3 simple steps at SaudiVisa.com.